Lovely-Professional-University-CSE/int-246-project-surajsinsinwar/README.md

 Section - KM107

-This project is a visualization of a genetic algorithm using the p5 framework of javaScript.
+This project is a visualization of a genetic algorithm.

 In this individuals have to reach a target by avoiding walls and obstracle.